 Where there is a plethora of providers and intense competition to win customers, retaining them is equally important as bringing in new customers.
 Every touch-point created with the customer should aim at building a rapport and what better way than to provide your customers with effective support in a language they best understand.
 Multilingual customer service in the form of guides or user manuals, demos, reference material as well as online and offline support is best suited to communicate effectively.

-In the next article of the financial translation series, we’ll take a detailed look at web and app-based trading platforms and their many functions.
+In the next article of the financial translation series, we’ll take a detailed look at the web and app-based trading platforms and their many functions.